Swoot1/ria2015/blog/2015-11-18-active-links-y-all.markdown

 ##But, a new day came \*roaster screaming kuckeliku in the far distance\*

 Oh noes!
 The people of the land have discovered there's bootstrap for React (and not a single line of css was written since).
-Change was inevitable!
+Change is inevitable!

 ##Fastforward to present time